bitsandbooks/docker-service-boilerplates/README.md

 - `HOST_GROUP_NAME`: The primary group name, used for the default network name. **Default:** `valleylodge`
 - `HOST_IPV4_LOCAL`: The IPv4 address of the host machine on the local network. **Default:** 192.168.1.2

-## `HOST_DATA_FOLDER`
+### `HOST_DATA_FOLDER`

 This folder is where stateful data lives for your services.
-Each service goes in an individually-named folder in `apps`, inside each of which reside sub-folders such as `config` or `data` for configuration and data, respectively.
+It should be owned by `torgo:valleylodge`.
+Each service goes in an individually-named folder under `apps`, inside each of which reside sub-folders such as `config` or `data` for configuration and data, respectively.
 Several service files also refer to a `secrets` folder, which is where an encrypted filesystem containing sensitive data (such as password files) should be mounted.

 ## Main Files